isueit/staff_selector_sync/README.md

 Drupal 8 module to sync staff profile entities with data found in a central database

 ## Updating Staff Profiles
-Staff profiles are created or updated in the following circumstances:
+Staff profiles are created and/or updated in the following circumstances:
 * The site's chron is run once a day
 * An admin sets the sync to run on the next chron through config > system > Staff Profile Sync Settings and the site's chron is run
 * An admin runs sync manually through config > system > Staff Profile Sync Settings